orthecreedence/cl-async/future.md

     (format t "Got general error: ~a~%" e)))
 {% endhighlight %}

-In the above, if `x` or `y` were not returned as numbers, it would be caught by the `(type-error ...)` handler.
-If some unknown error occured while calling `(multiple-future-bind ...)`, the outer `(t (e) ...)` general error handler would get triggered, even though there's a `future-handler-case` inside it.
+In the above, if `x` or `y` are not returned as numbers, it will be caught by the `(type-error ...)` handler.
+If some unknown error occurs while calling `(multiple-future-bind ...)`, the outer `(t (e) ...)` general error handler will get triggered, even though there's a `future-handler-case` inside it.

-If `process-results` signaled an error, it would only be caught by the `future-handler-case` forms if it spawned no asynchronous events _or_ if any errors signaled are done so on the current stack (ie synchronously, *not* asynchronously).
+If `process-results` signals an error, it will only be caught by the `future-handler-case` forms if it spawned no asynchronous events _or_ if any errors signaled are done so on the current stack (ie synchronously, *not* asynchronously).